micz/Thunderbird-Addon-Options-Manager/README.md

 <br>

-Otherwise you can get more preferences at once using the `getPrefs` method:
+Otherwise you can get many preferences at once using the `getPrefs` method:

 ```javascript
 let string_prefs = await ADDON_prefs.getPrefs(["test_number","test_string"]);